-Prosecutors claim Stern tapped case runners to illegally solicit car and workplace accident victims to hire him – a crime called barratry, known in layman’s terms as “ambulance chasing” – then made illegal kickback payments to the runners that he funneled through the accounts of attorneys Deborah Bradley and Richard Plezia.
+Prosecutors claim Stern tapped case runners to illegally solicit car and workplace accident victims to hire him – a crime called barratry, known in layman’s terms as “ambulance chasing” – then made illegal kickback payments to the runners through checks he wrote to attorneys Deborah Bradley and Richard Plezia.

-Prosecutors say Plezia and Bradley never got the referral fee checks Stern wrote them because, at Stern’s direction, legal assistant and case runner Frederick Morris forged signatures on the checks, cashed them and paid kickbacks to himself and other case runners for referring cases to Stern.
+Prosecutors say Plezia and Bradley never got the referral fee checks because, at Stern’s direction, legal assistant and case runner Frederick Morris forged signatures on the checks, cashed them and paid kickbacks to himself and other case runners for referring cases to Stern.

 Morris pleaded guilty to conspiracy to defraud the United States on Aug.
 8 and was released pending sentencing, court records show.